 Informing your students

-It is important that students are aware that the Turnitin OriginalityCheck service is being used for their assignments and that they consent to it.
+It is important that students are aware that the Turnitin OriginalityCheck service is being used for their assignments.

 In 2005 the College Academic Misconduct Officers decided that assignments will be submitted with a coversheet which asks students to verify that their work is original and in no way plagiarised.
 On the bottom of the coversheet should be information about the plagiarism detection service (Turnitin).